trskop/command-wrapper/man/command-wrapper-config.1.md

 \--\[no-]annotate
 :   Add a type annotation to the output.
 Type annotations aren't included by
     default.
 Can be specified multiple times, later instance is applied.

+\--type, -t
+:   Print type of final Dhall expression instead of its value.
+Can be specified
+    multiple times, later instance is applied.

 \--expression=*EXPRESSION*, **\--expression=***EXPRESSION*
 :   Use Dhall *EXPRESSION*, as an input instead of reading it from standard input